Posted on Leave a comment

 An explanation

-I’ve linked below to my 50’s wiring diagram so you can see the difference.
+Here is a link to my Les Paul 50’s wiring diagram so you can see the difference.

 It’s always important to remember that here is no right or wrong, despite what you may read on social media.
 It’s all just a matter of personal taste.
 These wiring differences are all subtle too, the place to start is with great pickups.